D-Kuzin/reshape/README.md

 nvm use
 ```

-in order to ensure same versioning of node as there was used for this challenge.
+In order to ensure same versioning of node as used for this challenge.
 If nvm is not used, please make sure a suitable version of Node is installed.

-Depending on your package manager install the packages and then run the development server using on of the following:
+Depending on your package manager install the packages and then run the development server using one of the following:

 ```bash
 npm run dev